tylerkennedy/DontTextHugo/content/faq.md

 If you are still getting spam texts after downloading Dont Text, there are a couple things to check for.

 1. Make sure you followed the steps [above](#how-do-i-enable-text-message-filtering) to enable text filtering.
+Dont Text can only filter spam if you've given the app permission to filter texts.

 2. Check that you have added keywords with the 'block' setting inside the app or upgraded to Worry Free Filtering.